rhysbobbett/koogsynth/README.md

 - As a site administrator, I should be able to easily upgrade the code with new features, so that I can improve functionality for the end users.
 - As a site administrator, I should be able to read the code easily with good note headings,so that I can make necessary amendments in the future.
 - As a site administrator, I should be able to understand each oscillator module, so that I can create new functionality by linking new nodes.
-- As a site administrator, I should be able to edit the CSS swiftly with :root variables, so that I can update the entire code's basic CSS variables quickly.

 ## Wireframes